 Many thanks to User: thomastonk, whose extensive research found original material in the British Chess Magazine which he uploaded and disseminated.
 He also consulted Chess Monthly, volume 8, September 1886 - August 1887.
 This allowed the match dates to be confirmed, and exposed the difference in scores between British Chess Magazine, Chess Monthly, and The Field (games 1, 11 and 13).
 The British Chess Magazine is the primary source for this collection's game scores.
 Thanks also to User: Phony Benoni who added the dates to the games from <thomastonk>'s information.
 The Chess Monthly (published in London) was co-produced by Leopold Hoffer and Zukertort.

-Original collection: Game Collection: Blackburne - Zukertort, by User: Chessical.
+Original collection: Game Collection: Blackburne - Zukertort, and text by User: Chessical.